 - To help with clean up later, I’d suggest lining the cookie sheet with aluminum foil.

 - This recipe makes a very large batch.
 After baking, you can allow some meatballs to cool and then freeze them to enjoy later.

 - Meatballs can either be frozen individually or in spaghetti sauce in a large resealable bag.

 - Frozen meatballs can be placed in a slow cooker early in the day.
 Cover them with a jar of spaghetti sauce and allow the homemade meatballs to cook on low for 5-6 hours.

-- Whenever I make this homemade meatball recipe, I also make some into smaller meatballs, about 3/4 inch in diameter to put in soups and other recipes.
+- Whenever I make this homemade meatball recipe, I also make some into smaller meatballs, about 3/4 inch in diameter to put in Sausage and Meatball Soup and other recipes.

 What’s your favorite food to have on your birthday?
 Please leave a comment and tell me all about it.
 We’re always looking for new ideas and would love to hear what foods you crave when your birthday rolls around.